RocketMan/zookeeper/docs/PlaylistEvents.md

 Playlist creation requires a valid API Key, which you can manage from within the application (Edit Profile > Manage API Keys).

+If you belong to 'v' group, you may create playlists on behalf of other users: You will own the list in these cases (i.e., can update or delete them), but they will display publicly under the other user's airname.

 ### <a id="show"></a> Create the show:
 ---
 ````